kellyloria/kellyloria.github.io/content/post/CH2_NS_metab.md

     <img src="/NS_ppT_Fig2.png" alt="Your Image Alt Text" style="max-width:69%; height:auto;">
   </div>
   <figcaption>
-    <h6 style="font-size: 12x;"> Results from Bayesian SEM for NEP (O<sub>2</sub> m<sup>-3</sup> d<sup>-1</sup>) at time t at BW (in blue), GB (in gold), SS (in green), and SH (in orange) for a subset of overlapping data from all four sites (February to September 2023). a) The SEM structure for how NEP may be a function of precipitation, lake temperature, benthic light.
+    <h6 style="font-size: 12x;"> Results from Bayesian SEM for NEP in nmol O<sub>2</sub> m<sup>-3</sup> d<sup>-1</sup>  at time t at BW (in blue), GB (in gold), SS (in green), and SH (in orange) for a subset of overlapping data from all four sites (February to September 2023). a) The SEM structure for how NEP may be a function of precipitation, lake temperature, benthic light.
 Where color corresponds to climate processes like precipitation (dark blue for lake processes and gray for autoregressive processes), and arrow weight represents relationship strength for each parameter. b) The posterior estimates generated from each SEM parameter color-coded by shore, where mean posterior estimates are indicated by vertical lines and the black vertical line depicts zero.</h6>
   </figcaption>
 </figure>
 {{< /rawhtml >}}